The problem isn't your documents. It's how the software interprets them.

 When a project goes wrong — and they do — the question isn't whether you have records.
 It's whether you can find them, trust them, and present them clearly.
 Tracta is built to answer that question on every project, without anyone having to think about it.

 Tracta is built for the engineers, project managers, and document controllers who actually live with the problem.
 Flexible enough to match how your project is structured — your Record Types, your Fields, your Schema.
 Opinionated enough to not require a consultant to configure it.
-And priced for firms that don't have a six-figure software budget.

 One pattern.
 Every object.
 Always.

 One consistent way to understand, relate, and trace everything in a project.
-That's the bet.